eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dataType.rst

 *eProsima FASTRTPSGEN* is a Java application that generates source code using the data types defined in an Interface Description Language (IDL) file.
 This application can do two different things:

-1. Generate a functional example that uses your topic data.
+1. Generate C++ definitions for your custom topic.
-2. Generate C++ definitions for your custom topic.
+2. Generate a functional example that uses your topic data.

-It will be the latter that will be followed in this tutorial.
+It will be the former that will be followed in this tutorial.
-To see an example of application of the first one you can check this other :ref:`example <fastrtpsgen_pubsub_app>`.
+To see an example of application of the latter you can check this other :ref:`example <fastrtpsgen_pubsub_app>`.
 See :ref:`fastrtpsgen_intro` for further details.
 For this project, we will use the FASTRTPSGEN application to define the data type of the messages that will be sent by the publishers and received by the subscribers.